aspose-page/Aspose.Page-Reference-Tutorials/page/english/net/gradient-fills/add-horizontal-gradient-to-postscript-ps/_index.md

         Color.FromArgb(50, 40, 128, 70), 0f);
 ```

-## Step 3: Set Transform for Brush
+## Step 3: set transform for brush

 ```csharp
     // Create a transform for brush.
 X and Y scale component must be equal to width and height of the rectangle correspondingly.